Exsects/eslint-config-exsects/README.md

 # VSCode with ESLint, Prettier, and EditorConfig

+_Adapted from Wes Bos's [No-Sweat™ Eslint and Prettier Setup - with or without VS Code](https://github.com/wesbos/eslint-config-wesbos)_

-These are my settings for ESLint, Prettier, and EditorConfig
+These are my settings for ESLint, Prettier, and EditorConfig.

 ## What it does